deusfinance/deus-docs/docs/staking.md

 ### FAQ:

 #### How often do I get rewarded for staking and how often can I collect those rewards?
-Users get awarded rewards every 15 seconds and may collect at any time.
+Users receive rewards every 15 seconds and may collect at any time.

-#### Are rewards constant APYs?
+#### Are rewards constant APY?
-No, rewards may vary and APY's can change constantly depending on a variety of factors such as: users in pool, trading volume and trader losses.
+No, rewards may vary and APY's can change at any time, depending on a variety of factors such as: amount of users in pool, daily trading volume and trader losses.

 #### Are there any fees associated with collecting rewards?
-There are no fees imposed by the DEUS ecosystem for collecting rewards, but there are gas fees charged by the Ethereum ecosystem and these vary by network congestion.
+There are no fees for collecting rewards imposed by the DEUS ecosystem, but there are gas fees charged by the Ethereum ecosystem and these vary by network congestion.

-#### Do I need to stake?
+#### Should I stake?
-No, staking is not necesary, but highly recommended as that's the only way to collect rewards from the ecosystem.
+Staking is not necessary, but it is highly recommended as it's the only way to collect rewards from the ecosystem.

 #### Can I unstake anytime?
-Yes, users may unstake at any time without any penalties or fees, other than those of Ethereum transaction gas fees.
+Yes, users may unstake at any time without any penalties or fees, other than Ethereum transaction gas fees.

-#### I was previously staking in the old pools before vaults.
-Did I lose my tokens or rewards?
+#### I was previously staking in the old pools before vaults, did I lose my tokens or rewards?
 No, users may collect tokens and rewards from the old pools [HERE](https://app.deus.finance/staking/old).